potyok/demo-movie-langflow/README.md

 pip install -r requirements.txt
 ```

-Then navigate into `src` folder and start the MCP server with:
+Then navigate into the `src` folder and start the MCP server with:

 ```bash
 python main.py